Tiredness is a constant state of being as soon as you become a parent and you often wonder, “Why am I always so tired?”.

 If you are at the point where you are at your wit’s end with tiredness and this constant fatigue is affecting your health, relationships and life in general, then it’s time to take some action.
 The first thing you need to do is see your GP – you need to have a check-up to find out what is causing the tiredness.
 The GP will want to ask you questions about your medical health history (including family health history), then do a physical exam plus some tests like a blood test or urine test.
 You may also be referred to a counsellor or other specialist depending on the possible cause of fatigue.
 After the GP visit, you can also consider seeing a naturopath.

 Go and visit some friends or take the kids to a playground.
 Get out in the fresh air – it’s amazing what fresh air can do to rejuvenate the senses.
 Get out into the garden and plant a veggie patch.
-Do something to break up the boredom!
+Do something to break the boredom!

 If you are struggling to get through the day, or even struggling to get out of bed in the morning, you may be depressed.
-Ring Lifeline (131114) or head to the Beyond Blue website http://www.beyondblue.org.au/ for more information.
+Ring Lifeline (131114) or head to the Beyond Blue website for more information.
 Think about getting yourself off to a counsellor.

-- Delegate! – List everything you do in your day to day life and see if there’s anything you can ask someone else to do (be it your partner, your kids, your friends or family) – there has to be someone around who can carry some of the burden so you aren’t doing so much.
+List everything you do in your day-to-day life and see if there’s anything you can ask someone else to do (be it your partner, your kids, your friends or family) – there has to be someone around who can carry some of the burden so you aren’t doing so much.
 If the kids are stressing you out, see if someone can come and watch them while you go out for a while (or have a sleep!).

-If you are concerned about your symptoms please see a doctor or we have some hotlines and suggested websites for further information and advice – http://www.stayathomemum.com.au/my-kids/babies/important-hotlines-websites/
+If you are concerned about your symptoms please see a doctor or we have some hotlines and suggested websites for further information and advice.

 *SAHM takes no responsibility for any illness, injury or death caused by misuse of this information.
 All information provided is correct at time of publication.